 Using a set of menu options, transformer parameters can be assigned by referencing other elements in the workspace.
 More advanced functions, such as an advanced editor and an arithmetic editor, are also available in some transformers.
 To access a menu of these options, click beside the applicable parameter.
 For more information, see Transformer Parameter Menu Options.

-Search for samples and information about this transformer on the FME Community.
+Search for all results about the NumericRasterizer on the FME Community.

 Examples may contain information licensed under the Open Government Licence – Vancouver